thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 This WordPress plugin adds a color palette block to the post editor, to be used for branding and style guide pages.

+You can now take advantage of the new ("Gutenberg") post editor by creating color palettes on the fly using the new "Color Palette" block.
+The "Color Palette" block starts with 4 "Color" blocks, but you can add additional blocks or remove excess blocks as needed.
+Give each color block a color using the selector in the Inspector Panel on the right-hand side of the editor and give your color a name.
+Done!

+If you need to use the same color palette on multiple pages or posts, simply save the "Color Palette" block with all of your colors as a reusable block through the editor.

 = Deprecation coming =

 The previous version of this plugin added primary and secondary color palettes via a series of shortcodes.
 This version is still supported and palettes can be set up in the WordPress admin under Settings > Color Palette and then added to posts via short codes: